Trogloraptor

 Trogloraptor is a genus of large spiders found in the caves of southwestern Oregon.
-It is the sole genus in the family Trogloraptoridae, and includes only one species, Trogloraptor marchingtoni.
-These spiders are predominantly yellow-brown in color with a maximum leg span of 3 in.
+It is the only genus in the family Trogloraptoridae, and includes only two species, Trogloraptor marchingtoni and Trogloraptor tulishpun.
 They are remarkable for having hook-like claws on the raptorial last segments of their legs.

 Trogloraptor belongs to one of only three new spider families described since 1990.
-The specific name is in honor of the amateur cave biologist and deputy sheriff Neil Marchington.
+The specific name of the first described species is in honor of the amateur cave biologist and deputy sheriff Neil Marchington.

 Discovery

-The spiders were first collected in 2010 by Geo Graening, Neil Marchington, Ron Davis and Daniel Snyder, cave conservationists from the Western Cave Conservancy.
-They were described in 2012 by a research team consisting of arachnologists Charles Griswold, Tracy Audisio and Joel Ledford of the California Academy of Sciences.
-The male holotype was recovered from the M2 cave near Grants Pass, Oregon, on July 29, 2010.
+Spiders placed in the genus Trogloraptor were first collected in 2010 by Geo Graening, Neil Marchington, Ron Davis and Daniel Snyder, cave conservationists from the Western Cave Conservancy.
+They were described in 2012 by a research team consisting of arachnologists Charles Griswold, Tracy Audisio and Joel Ledford of the California Academy of Sciences, who placed them in the new species Trogloraptor marchingtoni.
+The male holotype of this species was recovered from the M2 cave near Grants Pass, Oregon, on July 29, 2010.
 The female holotype was recovered from a cave in Josephine County, Oregon, on September 16, 2010.

 Lead researcher Griswold claimed that Trogloraptor might explain the legends of giant cave spiders in the area.
 The discovery is also notable because only two other new spider families have been described since 1990.
-The American arachnologist Norman Platnick commented that it was "...as fascinating to arachnologists as the discovery of a new dinosaur is to paleontologists."
+The American arachnologist Norman I. Platnick commented that it was "...as fascinating to arachnologists as the discovery of a new dinosaur is to paleontologists."

 Taxonomy

-Trogloraptor includes only one species, Trogloraptor marchingtoni, and is the only genus in the monotypic family Trogloraptoridae.
+Trogloraptor is the only genus in the monotypic family Trogloraptoridae.
 It was initially suggested that Trogloraptor was a primitive member of the six-eyed spider superfamily Dysderoidea.
 However, Trogloraptor exhibits several unique features, including primitive respiratory systems, that justify its assignment to a separate family.
 The family probably diverged from other spiders about 130 million years ago, which would make it another notable relict taxon from North America.
 A 2014 study based on ribosomal DNA found that Trogloraptor fell outside the Dysderoidea and concluded that it should not be included in this clade.

-The specific name is in honor of Neil Marchington.
+The specific name of the first described species is in honor of Neil Marchington.
 The generic name Trogloraptor means "cave robber", in reference to the spider's habitat and hooked raptorial tarsi.

+A second species, Trogloraptor tulishpun was described in 2026.

 Distribution

-Additional live specimens recovered in 2010 and 2011 from Oregon were all found deep inside caves.
+Additional live specimens of Trogloraptor marchingtoni recovered in 2010 and 2011 from Oregon were all found deep inside caves.
 Except for a single juvenile specimen recovered from the understory debris of old growth redwood forests of northwest California, none have been found outside the caves.
 This specimen has different markings than T. marchingtoni and may represent a new undescribed species.

+Trogloraptor tulishpun was discovered in lava tubes and shallow caves in four localities in the Columbia River Gorge in northwestern Oregon.

 The family Trogloraptoridae may have had a wider distribution given that redwood forests encompassed a far greater area in North America during the Pliocene (about 5 mya).
 Other species may still be present in other caves.